sherlockchou86/VideoPipe/README.md

 4. use cmake-gui to configure and generate project files

-ps:because gstreamer is poor for windows, only recommend to use ffmpeg backend.
+ps:because gstreamer is poor for windows, only recommend to use ffmpeg backend. if you encounter any compilation errors, try converting the error file to utf8 bom encoding.

 ### Compilation and Debugging